Current

 PhD student at UT Austin, arriving Fall 2023

-Chloé will be joining us in Fall 2023!
+Chloé joined us Fall 2023!
 As an undergraduate she explored immunological responses to parasites in toads.
-But she has many areas of interest to explore when she arrives at UT!
+But she has many areas of interest to explore, primarily interested in the amphibian-Bd system.

 Rebecca Clemons